apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**What a government shutdown could mean for holiday air travel**
+**Putin Sends Signals To The West On Ukraine Ahead Of Trump's New Term**

-You can read more about it [here](https://www.axios.com/2024/12/19/holiday-air-travel-government-shutdown-tsa).
+You can read more about it [here](https://www.rferl.org/a/putin-q-and-a-ukraine-compromise-peace-trump-signals-west/33246088.html).

 ## Requirements
 - Python 3.8